 Thank you for taking my call.

-Um your comment was about education for a lot of these third world countries.
+Your comment was about education for a lot of these third world countries.

 I do agree with you on the education issue.

-Well, the arrangement we got to make with them is to kill them.
+The arrangement we got to make with them is to kill them.

-I mean, there's no I dealt with that last week.
+I mean, there's no, I dealt with that last week.

-You don't make arrangements, you don't appease these people.
+You don't appease these people.

-And I I think that they are so blinded by partisanship, anger, and hatred, all those things, that uh they are willing to engage in policies that are designed to make the American people think no such threat really exists, other than when they can accuse Bush of not preparing us for it.
+And I think that they are so blinded by partisanship, anger, and hatred, all those things, that they are willing to engage in policies that are designed to make the American people think no such threat really exists, other than when they can accuse Bush of not preparing us for it.

-But in terms of joining the effort to do something about it, uh I don't have confidence that the Democratic Party is competent to lead this country in any war or as guarantors of our national security.
+But in terms of joining the effort to do something about it, I don't have confidence that the Democratic Party is competent to lead this country in any war or as guarantors of our national security.

-Uh second ally, the Germans.
+Second ally, the Germans.

-Uh I You know, I just I I haven't heard anything from these people.
+I haven't heard anything from these people.

 I don't hear praise for the U.S. military unless it's plastic and phony with fake tears on the floor of the Senate after they've already attempted to demoralize them and to impugn their honor and competence.